-The solution contains no bacteriostat, antimicrobial agent or added buffer and is intended only for use as a single-dose injection.
+The solution contains no bacteriostat, antimicrobial agent or added buffer (except for pH adjustment) and is intended only for use as a single-dose injection.
 When smaller doses are required, the unused portion should be discarded with the entire unit.

 Water for Injection, USP is chemically designated H2O.

 The syringe is molded from a specially formulated polypropylene.
 Water permeates from inside the container at an extremely slow rate which will have an insignificant effect on solution concentration over the expected shelf life.
 Solutions in contact with the plastic container may leach out certain chemical components from the plastic in very small amounts; however, biological testing was supportive of the safety of the syringe material.

 When administered intravenously this solution restores blood glucose levels in hypoglycemia and provides a source of carbohydrate calories.

 Carbohydrate in the form of dextrose may aid in minimizing liver glycogen depletion and exerts a protein-sparing action.
 Dextrose injection undergoes oxidation to carbon dioxide and water.